JTSipowicz/ProjectSnakeSolver/README.md

   which records its own states (in some sort of way) with intention of recording instances of error.

-*Which suite are we programming this is?*

-Google Colab
+* Which language will we be using? *
+- Python 3

-*What are the steps it takes to make a game of Snake in Python?*
+* What are the steps it takes to make a game of Snake in Python? *

-1. Establist Connection with Google Colab in Google Drive Directory
-2. Install appropriate libraries (Pygame)
+1. Install appropriate libraries
-3. Create a game Screen
+2. Create a game Screen
-4. Create the Snake object
+3. Create the Snake object
-5. Make the Snake move.
+4. Make the Snake move.
-6. Make sure it says 'Game Over' when the Snake hits the boundary edge.
+5. Make sure it says 'Game Over' when the Snake hits the boundary edge.
-7. Add the presence of Food
+6. Add the presence of Food
-8. Increasing the Length of the Snake
+7. Increasing the Length of the Snake
-9. Make sure it says 'Game Over' when the Snake hits it's tail.
+8. Make sure it says 'Game Over' when the Snake hits it's tail.
-10. Display the Score whenever the game ends.
+9. Display the Score whenever the game ends.
-11. Make sure it displays in the terminal how the game ended with record of score.
+10. Make sure it displays in the terminal how the game ended with record of score.
-12. Make sure game states are stored in a standard formatting.
+11. Make sure game states are stored in a standard formatting.

 *How are we gonna document this?*